 In terms of Water Supply the Longford Central Regional Scheme serves Longford Town and outlying districts including Edgeworthstown, Drumlish and Newtownforbes.
 The main source is Lough Forbes on the River Shannon.
 Uisce Eireann recently completed capital upgrade works at the Lough Forbes water treatment plant (WTP), primarily to enable increased WTP output with a view to meeting current and future population and development growth.
 These new capital upgrade works are currently undergoing process optimisation adjustments and enhanced programme monitoring to verify the effectiveness of these works with a view to delivering optimal supply output to meet demand in 2024 and going forward.
 The provision of piped water services, drinking water and wastewater, are now in the domain of Uisce Eireann with the support of the Local Authority under a service level agreement.
 Longford County Council will collaborate with and support, as relevant and appropriate, Uisce Eireann in its role as authorities for water services towards compliance with the provisions of the relevant regulations.
 Development will only be permitted in instances where there is sufficient capacity in the public water and wastewater infrastructure.
+The provision of piped water services, drinking water and wastewater, are now in the domain of Uisce Eireann with the support of the Local Authority under a service level agreement.
 The Council, in conjunction with Uisce Eireann, shall undertake recommendations made by the EPA arising from any failure to meet drinking water standards and any enlistment on the EPA's Remedial Action List.